 When developing the electric powertrain, a choice is made between different types of batteries.
 The properties, performance, construction options and costs play a major role in this.
-The battery types most commonly used in hybrid and fully electric vehicles are Ni-MH (nickel metal hydride) and Li-ion (lithium-ion) batteries.
+The most commonly used battery types in hybrid and fully electric vehicles are the Ni-MH (nickel-metal hydride) and the Li-ion (lithium-ion) batteries.

-In addition to the Ni-MH and Li-ion types, electrolytic capacitors are being developed, which we refer to as “super-capacitors”, or “supercaps”.
+In addition to the Ni-MH and Li-ion types, electrolytic capacitors are being developed, which we place under the heading of “super-capacitor”, or “supercaps”.

 The table shows the materials of the different batteries with their specifications.

-Lead battery: the table also mentions the lead-acid battery (gel and AGM versions are not taken into account).
-Because the lead-acid battery has the longest lifespan with a discharge of up to 20%, suffers from sulphation with age and has a low energy density and content, it is not suitable for use in electric vehicles.
-We do, however, find the lead-acid battery as an accessory battery; the low-voltage consumers such as lighting, comfort systems (bodywork) and infotainment operate at a voltage of around 14 volts.
+The table also mentions the lead-acid battery (gel and AGM versions are not taken into account).
+Because the lead-acid battery has the longest lifespan with a maximum discharge of 20%, suffers from sulfation when aging and has a low energy density and content, it is not suitable for use in electric vehicles.
+We do find the lead battery as an accessory battery; the low-voltage consumers such as the lighting, comfort systems (body) and infotainment operate at a voltage of around 14 volts.

-Nickel-Methalhydride (Ni-MH): is faster to charge than a lead-acid battery.
-During charging, both heat and gas are created, which must be removed.
+The Ni-MH battery can be charged faster than a lead battery.
+During charging, both heat and gas are generated, which must be removed.
 The batteries are equipped with a cooling system and vent valve.
 Thanks to its long service life and high energy and power density, the Ni-MH battery is suitable for use in electric vehicles.
 However, this type of battery is sensitive to overcharging, excessive discharges, high temperatures and rapid temperature changes.

 The image below shows the Ni-MH battery pack of a Toyota Prius.
-This battery pack is located in the trunk, behind the backrest of the rear seat.
-When the temperature sensors register a high temperature, the cooling fan is activated (can be seen in the photo on the right by the white housing).
+This battery pack is located in the trunk, behind the rear seat backrest.
+When the temperature sensors register a high temperature, the cooling fan is activated (shown in the photo on the right by the white housing).
 The fan sucks the air from the interior and blows it through the air ducts in the battery pack to cool the cells.

-Lithium ion (Li-ion): Due to the high energy and power density of the Li-ion battery (compared to the Ni-MH), it is usually used in plug-in hybrids and fully electric vehicles.
-The Li-ion battery performs well at low temperatures and has a long life.
+Due to the high energy and power density of the lithium ion battery (compared to the Ni-MH), a li-ion battery pack is usually used in plug-in hybrids and fully electric vehicles.
+The Li-ion battery performs well at low temperatures and has a long service life.
 It is expected that the properties will improve in the coming years thanks to further development.

-In the following image we see the (Li-ion) battery pack of a BMW i3.
-The lid is screwed off and stands behind it.
+The following image shows the (li-ion) battery pack of a BMW i3.
+The lid is screwed off and is behind it.
 When mounted, the lid closes airtight.

 The battery pack of the i3 is mounted under the vehicle.
 The space in the floor space between the front and rear axles has been used as much as possible to provide as much space as possible for the battery pack.